melvinzhang/embedded-scripting/README.md

 See run.c and lua files

-Pro: well established and widely used, fast
+Pro: well established and widely used, fast, good cffi with minimal boilerplate

-Con: Need to export functions to use in ffi, large footprint
+Con: Need to export functions to use in ffi, large footprint, additional dependency

 ## Duktape